isels1/ch.covid.cert.examples/valuesets/README.md

 The test manufacturer and name contains the list with all allowed test kits, containing the product and the manufacturer name.

+> **NOTE:** The valueset contains more tests than validated for Switzerland.
+This should be the whole list of the approved tests from the EU.
+For a list of approved tests in switzerland, contact the "Listen der validierten SARS-CoV-2-Schnelltests1.pdf" file.

 ### Mapping

 The [original valueset](https://github.com/ehn-digital-green-development/ehn-dgc-schema/blob/main/valuesets/test-manf.json) `test-manf.json` will be renamed to `test-manufacturer-and-name.json`.